 6. Buckingham Fountain

 Buckingham Fountain is one of the must visit spots for photography in the city.
 This beautiful fountain is one of the largest in the world.
-At night, the fountain transforms into a spectacular music and light show.
+At night, the fountain dazzling even more with the addition of a spirited music and light show.
 This can’t miss attraction, located in Grant Park, is even more beautiful on a clear day when you can clearly see the city’s stunning architecture in the background.

 7. Grant Park